 The Cariboo Regional District (CRD) has launched a process to update the Official Community Plan (OCP) for the South Cariboo Area.
 The existing Plan was adopted in 1996 and many changes have taken place over the past 20 years.
 This guiding document will be updated to align community values, aspirations and perspectives for growth within the South Cariboo Area.
 Some of the issues the updated OCP will address include economic development, agriculture policy, shoreland management practices, environmental protection and climate change.

-You can also read our fourth Community Newsletter, which was released at the beginning of November.
+You can also read our fifth Community Newsletter, which was released in February.
 It is also available on the right hand side of this page.

 South-Cariboo-Area-Ocp-Update Frequently Asked Questions

 In September 2015, The Cariboo Regional District (CRD) launched a project to update the South Cariboo Area Official Community Plan (OCP).

 An OCP is a regulatory document that provides policies on a broad range of topics including the environment, housing, parks and infrastructure.
 OCPs designate land for specific purposes, like commercial/retail uses, residential areas, and parks and establish policy for land use and development in general.
 They are one of the most important planning documents for a community.

 Why are we doing it?

 Originally adopted in 1996, the OCP needs updating to better reflect current community issues and priorities.

 OCP updates are community-driven processes.
 Throughout the OCP review, the CRD has been engaging with residents, business owners, property owners and other stakeholders.
 A volunteer Advisory Group of area residents, business owners and Electoral Area Directors has been set up to help review materials and provide input on the Draft OCP.